RedQ/redq-blog/_posts/best-react-native-blogs.md

 ![Devin Abbott Twitter](https://d2qklehrvrfpx7.cloudfront.net/blogimages/react11.png)

 Devin Abbott is considered as a React Native legend.
 He is a former Airbnb engineer who has founded the Deco Software, a React Native developer tools software company.
 He is also an author of many parts of the official React Native documentation.
 Devin published plenty of useful resources for React and React Native.
 One of them is Fullstack React Native – a fantastic guide to React Native in the form of an e-book.
-You can visit his blog site or follow him by his twitter account.

-<a href="http://www.reactnativeexpress.com/" class="btn">Visit Tutorial Site</a>
+You can visit his blog site or follow him by his twitter account. <a href="http://www.reactnativeexpress.com/">Visit Tutorial Site</a> and <a href="https://twitter.com/dvnabbott">Visit Twitter</a>

-<a href="https://twitter.com/dvnabbott" class="btn">Visit Twitter</a>

-​

 ## Conclusion